 As a result, the metrically-sized bars became identical to the original inch-sized bars, except for the markings and a small difference in strength (the new metric standard calls for a stronger bar, see the table below).

-However, the metric markings continued to be an irritant on the job site. to revert to all mills were to stop rolling the soft metric numbers by January 2014.
+However, the metric markings continued to be an irritant on the job site.
+To revert to inch markings, all mills were to stop rolling the soft metric numbers by January 2014.
 See the resolution at www.crsi.org/Resources/misc/CRSI-Bar-Markings-Resolution-2011.pdf

 A15: Standard Specifications for Billet-Steel Bars for Concrete Reinforcement.
 Withdrawn 1969.
 First published in 1911.
 Revised eight times before 1950, when it was made tentative.
 In that state it was revised five times, then republished in 1964.